Joystream/community-repo/community-roadmap/LeadsJD.md

 **Responsibilities**

-- Maximizing Storage groupScores (will be provided by the Council)
+- Maximizing Storage group scores (will be provided by the Council)
 - Preparing reports
-- Moderating group's Discord channel and updating Notion page
+- Moderating #storage Discord channel and updating Notion page
 - Managing budget
 - Tracking workers performance
 - Evaluating the system capacity and reacting to the needs